AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

   it contains at least one ``ELSIF`` alternative;

 *
-  all the conditions are infix calls to some predefined relation operator, for all of them one operand is the reference to the same variable, and another one is some static expression.
+  all the conditions are infix calls to some predefined relation operator or a membership test, for all of them one operand is the reference to the same variable of some discrete type;

+*
+  for calls to relation operator another operand is some static expression;

+*
+  for membership test each membership choice is either an expression or a range, an expression and each range bound should be one of the following: an integer literal, and enumeration literal or a reference to a named number.

+If an ``IF`` statement has a membership test as its first condition (that is, in the ``IF`` alternative), it is not flagged.

 This rule has no parameters.